Aveline-art/CivicTechJobs-Documentation-Test/docs/developer/design-system.md

 > "99% of the time, as screens shrinks, you want to reclaim space from paddings and margins."

-The spacing utilties are based upon a 0-5 range.
+The spacing utilties are based upon a 0-5 range, with an 8px difference between them.

 [insert table of values to translated px]

+Since these ranges are baked into our design system, when a component requires spacing, it is often optimal to use the most approximate spacing utilities rather than create custom spacing values.

 ### Responsive Mixins